 President David P. Angel

-Embodying the Clark motto—Challenge convention, Change our world—Dr. Angel is spearheading initiatives to advance liberal education, promote cutting-edge research, and expand community partnerships.
-Clark University has boldly rethought its undergraduate curriculum, introducing LEEP (Liberal Education and Effective Practice), a distinctive program that prepares students with the intellectual and practical experiences required to address complex challenges in a rapidly changing world.
+Clark has boldly rethought its undergraduate curriculum, introducing LEEP (Liberal Education and Effective Practice), a distinctive education model that provides students with the intellectual foundation and practical experiences needed to address complex challenges in a rapidly changing world.

 Under President Angel's leadership, Clark's faculty and students work across boundaries to develop solutions to complex challenges in the sciences, psychology, geography, management, urban education, Holocaust and genocide studies, environmental studies, and international development.

 Clark University continues to produce students who thrive in meaningful careers, embark on post-graduate studies across the globe, and shape lives of consequence.

 During President Angel's time as president, Clark has enhanced its standing as a preeminent institution of higher learning.
 Clark has climbed in the national rankings of top colleges and universities, and applications have soared.
 And national media frequently seek out Clark faculty members for their expertise on subjects ranging from threats posed by climate change to the challenges facing millennials.